-When a UK domicile makes a gift, during lifetime, there are a number of exemptions that might apply to the gift.
+When a long-term UK resident makes a gift, during lifetime, there are a number of exemptions that might apply to the gift.
 Where an exemption applies, in full, the gift will be immediately outside of the donor's estate.
 Exemptions include: